chplushsieh/cs418-mps/learn_opengl_textures/README.md

 1. Click 'Build and Run' in Xcode

-2. Click 'w' to turn on/off wireframe mode

-3. Click 'Esc' to quit
+2. Click 'Esc' to quit